Special Consensus

 2012 and 2018 GRAMMY Nominee

-Special Consensus’ sound is grounded in a deep appreciation and understanding of bluegrass music, incorporating both the drive and harmonies of the traditional sound with the more contemporary sounds and repertoire of today.
-With the foundation of Greg’s unique banjo playing style and the vocal prowess of the 2023 and 2025 IBMA Male Vocalist of the Year Greg Blake (guitar), Brian McCarty (mandolin) and Nico Humby (bass), these musicians effortlessly support each other and consistently maintain their bluegrass center whether they’re playing a jazz-tinged instrumental or a song from any of their award-winning recordings.
-These four talented vocalists and instrumentalists follow their creative desires without straying too far from their roots.
+Special Consensus’ sound is grounded in a deep appreciation and understanding of bluegrass music, incorporating both the drive and harmonies of the traditional sound with the contemporary influences and repertoire of today.
+With the foundation of Greg’s unique banjo style and the vocal prowess of 2023 and 2025 IBMA Male Vocalist of the Year Greg Blake (guitar and vocals), Brian McCarty (mandolin and vocals), and Nico Humby (bass and vocals), the band maintains its bluegrass center whether performing a jazz-tinged instrumental or a song from its award-winning catalog.
+These four talented vocalists and instrumentalists follow their creative instincts without straying far from their roots.

-Scratch Gravel Road was the second band recording released on the Compass Records label and it received a nomination for the 2012 Best Bluegrass Album Grammy.
+Scratch Gravel Road, the band’s second recording for Compass Records, received a nomination for the 2012 Grammy Award for Best Bluegrass Album.

-Rivers and Roads, the band’s 19th recording, was nominated for the 2018 Best Bluegrass Album Grammy and was awarded 2018 IBMA Album of the Year.
-The tune “Squirrel Hunters” from that recording received the Instrumental Recorded Performance of the Year award.
+Rivers and Roads, the band’s nineteenth recording, was nominated for the 2018 Grammy Award for Best Bluegrass Album and was honored as the 2018 IBMA Album of the Year.
+The track “Squirrel Hunters” from that project also received the IBMA Instrumental Recorded Performance of the Year Award.

-International tours have brought the band to Australia, Canada, Europe, South America, Ireland and the United Kingdom.
-The band has also appeared on National Public Radio, The Nashville Network, the Grand Ole Opry at both the historic Ryman Auditorium and at Opryland in Nashville, Tennessee, and in concert with symphony orchestras nationwide and in Canada.
+International tours have taken Special Consensus to Australia, Canada, Europe, Ireland, South America, and the United Kingdom.
+The band has appeared on National Public Radio, The Nashville Network, and the Grand Ole Opry at both the historic Ryman Auditorium and Opry House in Nashville, Tennessee, as well as in concert with symphony orchestras throughout the United States and Canada.

-Dedicated to preserving and keeping their craft fresh, Special Consensus initiated the Traditional American Music (TAM) Program in 1984 to introduce bluegrass music to students in schools across the country and in several foreign lands.
+Dedicated to preserving the music while keeping it relevant for future generations, Special Consensus launched the Traditional American Music (TAM) Program in 1984.
+The educational initiative introduces bluegrass music to students in schools throughout the United States and internationally.

-Compass Records released Great Blue North, the 21st Special C recording, in May of 2023.
-The band has been touring in Canada for decades and this recording was made as a tip of the hat to all the friends and fans made throughout the country over so many years.
-All songs featured on the recording were written by Canadian writers and numerous Canadian musician friends of the band made guest appearances.
-The Gordon Lightfoot song “Alberta Bound” received the 2023 IBMA Collaborative Recording of the Year award, and the video received the first-ever 2024 IBMA Video of the Year award.
+Compass Records released Great Blue North, the band’s 21st recording, in May 2023.
+Created as a tribute to the band’s many Canadian friends and fans, the project featured songs written by Canadian songwriters and guest appearances from numerous Canadian musicians.
+The Gordon Lightfoot classic “Alberta Bound” received the 2023 IBMA Collaborative Recording of the Year Award, while its video earned the first-ever 2024 IBMA Video of the Year Award.

 GREG CAHILL